o3de/o3de.org/content/docs/user-guide/editor/viewport/viewport-interaction-model-reference-space-model.md

 **Note**
-The manipulator and the custom reference space are context\-based and apply only when you select an entity.
+The manipulator and the custom reference space are context-based and apply only when you select an entity.
 If you don't select an entity, there's no manipulator, and you can't create a reference space.
 The reference space doesn't persist across selections.
 However, if you move the reference space, you can undo that action.